Melville Walker House: History

-The Melville Walker House was built as a private residence in 1860 by merchant sea captain Melville Walker on land provided to him by his father, William H. Walker.
-Captain Walker transferred the title to his wife, Abbie, following their marriage.
+The Melville Walker House was built in 1860 as a private residence by merchant sea captain Melville Walker on land given to him by his father, William H. Walker.
+After his marriage, Captain Walker transferred the title to his wife, Abbie.

 The property then passed to brother-in-law, Hiram Fairfield on October 4, 1876, who in turn left it to his wife, Adelaide (Melville's sister), and their son Harry.
 31 years later in 1891, the property passed from the founding family for the first time when Adelaide sold it to the Heuvelman family.
 The Heuvelmans held the property until 1899, at which time they sold it to George Little, an executive with the New York, New Haven & Hartford Railroad.
 The Society's records show that electric lights were installed in 1905 at the Little's on Maine Street, then known as “The Maples.”

 Title to the house and property then passed to Senator Wickes of New York in 1924.
 The next owners, the Eldridge family, gave the property its current name “The Maine Stay” and opened their guest house.
 The first cottage was added to the property in 1954.
 The inn remained under the Eldridge ownership until 1970 when it was sold to the Taylor-Milligan family.
 They sold The Maine Stay to Max and Jane Andrews in 1976.
 Jacques and Carol Gagnon purchased the house in 1983 and turned it into a bed and breakfast.
 In April 1989, the title passed to Carol and Lindsay Copeland who sold it to George and Janice Yankowski in 2002.
 On April 30, 2008, Janice and George sold the inn to Judi and Walter Hauer.